-The academy's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
+The Academy's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
 In particular, it includes:

-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Governors - regular reviews by the Finance, Risk and Audit Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authority and segregation of duties - identification and management of risks
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Governors. - regular reviews by the Finance, Audit and Risk committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes. - setting targets to measure financial and other performance. - clearly defined purchasing (asset purchase or capital investment) guidelines. - delegation of authority and segregation of duties. - identification and management of risks.

-The Board of Governors has considered the need for a specific internal audit function and has decided to employ Foxley Kingham Chartered Accountants as internal auditor.
+The Board of Governors has considered the need for a specific internal audit function and during the year 2022-23 financial year employed Raftery Audit and Business Process consultants.